 South from the city, McLaren Vale’s hilly, coastal landscape is another magnificent wine region.
 Stop in at D’Arenberg’s cellar door, a picturesque nineteenth century homestead well-known for the popular D’Arry’s Verandah Restaurant.
 From McLaren Vale you can carry on driving along the coastline to the Fleurieu Peninsula for stunning landscapes of cliff tops, beautiful beaches and coves.
 Spend an afternoon swimming or surfing and explore Port Willunga, a relaxed coastal village.

 From the dramatic cliffs and secluded sandy beaches, to an abundance of local produce and native Australian animals and wildflowers, Kangaroo Island is one of the world’s most beautiful wilderness destinations.

-Visit Remarkable Rocks, huge granite boulders perched on a dome rising 75 metres out of the sea in the Flinders Chase National Park.
+Visit Remarkable Rocks, huge granite boulders perched on a dome rising 246 feet (75 metres) out of the sea in the Flinders Chase National Park.
 These rocks have been shaped by the erosive forces of the wind, sea spray and rain over 500 million years and provide amazing photo opportunities at different times of the day.